The big factor holding back the U.S. economic recovery: Child care

 “If schools don’t open, a lot of people can’t go back to work,” Jamie Dimon, chief executive of JPMorgan Chase, said in an interview.

-Thirteen percent of U.S. parents had to quit a job or reduce their working hours due to a lack of child care, according to survey of 2,557 working parents conducted by Northeastern University from May 10 to June 22.
-The survey found parents were losing an average of eight hours of work a week — the equivalent of a full day — because they had to address their kids’ needs.

-Economics professor Alicia Sasser Modestino, who led the study that has not been made public yet, said even she was surprised how much of an effect child-care challenges are having on America’s workforce.

-Parents who can work from home are struggling to produce the same amount of work while balancing child-care.
+Even parents who can work from home are struggling to produce the same amount of work while balancing child care.
 As the mom of two boys under 6, Karin Brownawell has come to dread videoconferences.

 In late March, on her first video chat with her top bosses, she told her sons to play in the backyard and not come inside unless it was an emergency.
 Ten minutes into the call, her 3-year-old burst into the kitchen and yelled at the top of his lungs, “Mom, I have to poop!”